-Table 2 Yuba LAFCo Policy Discussion Policy2.Boundary Criteria.Yuba LAFCo will normally favor applications with boundaries that do the following:a)Create logical boundaries within the affected agency's Sphere of Influence, and where possible, eliminate previously existing islands or other illogical boundaries.b)Follow natural or man-made features and include logical service areas, where Project Consistency the existing Wheatland City limits; however, the sites are included in the City of Wheatland SOI. appropriate.
+Table 2 Yuba LAFCo Policy Discussion Policy2.Boundary Criteria.Yuba LAFCo will normally favor applications with boundaries that do the following:a)Create logical boundaries within the affected agency's Project Consistency the existing Wheatland City limits; however, the sites are included in the City of Wheatland SOI. appropriate.
 Boundary Adjustments.
 Yuba LAFCo will request that applicants amend their proposals if boundaries: a) Split neighborhoods or divide an existing identifiable community, commercial district, or other area having a social or economic identity. b) Result in islands, corridors, or peninsulas of incorporated or unincorporated territory or otherwise cause distorted, or further distort, boundaries. c) Are drawn for the primary purpose of encompassing revenue producing territories. d) Create areas where it is difficult to provide services.
 4. Boundary Disapprovals.
 If Yuba LAFCo cannot suitably adjust the boundaries of a proposal to meet the criteria established in item 2 above, it will normally deny the proposal.
 N. Levee Maintenance And Flood Planning: LAFCo will normally deny changes of organization that do not include adequate provisions for levee buffers and maintenance nor comply with flood planning and insuring requirements established by FEMA and DWR.
 Levee maintenance buffers of a minimum of fifty (50) feet from the base of the levee to a development area shall be required.
 As discussed in Section X, Hydrology and Water Quality, a portion of the Pottery World site and all of the Avoca Orchards site are within a SFHA.
 Chapter 15.20, Floodplain Management, of the City of Wheatland Municipal Code establishes standards for development within floodplains.
 Thus, future development within floodplains.
-Thus, future development within Tone A would be subject to all relevant restrictions set forth within Chapter 15.20 of the City's Municipal Code.
+Thus, future development within the portions of the project sites located within Zone A would be subject to all relevant restrictions set forth within Chapter 15.20 of the City's Municipal Code.
 Compliance with such would be ensured through